This section was written by Leandro Cabo from rhcplivearchive.com

 • Sol

-Released as a bonus track on the Japanese edition for the “Outsides” EP
+Released as a pre-order bonus track on John’s website on July 14, 2013 (and later on the Japanese edition of “Outsides”)

 THE BLACK KNIGHTS